dor610/chatAppDesktop/README.md

 # chatAppDesktop

-An chat application build by electronJs
+build an chat application by using electronJs